Atmospheric physicist turned organizational diagnostician.

 Context determines performance.
 I apply this at every scale — organizations, careers, daily practice.

 PhD in atmospheric physics.
-Built €20M in climate adaptation products at ICEYE.
+Over a decade shipping space and climate tech products.
 Now I run Rebel Strategy Lab, build Codesea, write a book, and refuse to pick a lane.

-Code.
+View on GitHub →Code.
 Then close the laptop and bake bread.
 Read a scientific paper.
 Then read a fantasy novel.
 Then a graphic novel.
 Then a children's book, out loud, with voices.

 Write.
 Write a terrible poem.
 Write a journal entry.
 Write a short story that goes nowhere.
 Write a letter to someone you'll never send it to.
 Play with words for the pure joy of watching them land differently than you expected.